USS Knight: Service history

 Arriving Salerno Bay on 10 September with 87 German prisoners embarked, she fought off enemy air attacks on 10 and 11 September that damaged the cruiser Savannah.
-The destroyer then supported the capture of Capri on 13 September.
+The destroyer then supported the taking charge of Capri from Italian authorities on 13 September.
 During the next two weeks she operated along the coast of Italy in search of enemy submarines and supply convoys; and she guarded transports in the Gulf of Salerno from intermittent air attacks.
 On 27 September she embarked Rear Admiral Richard L. Conolly and sailed for Tunisia, arriving at Bizerte on 28 September.
-Proceeding along the North African coast, she departed Oran 30 September for the United States, arriving New York 9 October.
+Proceeding along the North African coast, she departed Oran 30 September for the United States, arriving in New York 9 October.

 Between 21 October 1943 and 1 May 1944, Knight engaged in five Atlantic convoy escort runs from New York to ports in the United Kingdom.
 On 17 May, she again sailed for the Mediterranean from Norfolk, reaching Oran 28 May.
 For almost ten weeks, she steamed from North Africa to Italy and Gibraltar on antisubmarine patrols and escort missions.
-Returning New York from Oran on 22 August, she resumed convoy escort duty to the British Isles 20 September.
+Returning to New York from Oran on 22 August, she resumed convoy escort duty to the British Isles 20 September.
 After two runs to England, she again took up convoy operations in the Mediterranean, making three runs between Norfolk and Oran from 28 December to 2 June 1945.

 From 3 June to 24 July Knight was converted to a high-speed minesweeper at Philadelphia Navy Yard.
-Reclassified DMS-40 on 23 June, she arrived Norfolk 25 July, received intensive training in minesweeping, and departed 12 August for the Pacific.
+Reclassified DMS-40 on 23 June, she arrived at Norfolk 25 July, received intensive training in minesweeping, and departed 12 August for the Pacific.
 Steaming via San Diego and Pearl Harbor, she reached Okinawa on 28 September.
 Assigned to Mine Squadron 21 (MineRon 21), she departed Okinawa 16 October for the Yellow Sea, where she swept for mines from 19 October to 16 November.
-Her operations between Okinawa and the Japanese home islands continued until 24 February 1946, when she departed Kobe for the United States, arriving San Francisco 5 April.
+Her operations between Okinawa and the Japanese home islands continued until 24 February 1946, when she departed Kobe for the United States, arriving at San Francisco 5 April.
 Knight steamed to Bremerton, Washington from 27 to 30 November and decommissioned 19 March 1947.
 Reclassified DD-633 on 15 July 1955, Knight was berthed in the Pacific Reserve Fleet at Stockton, California, until she was struck from the Navy List on 1 December 1966.
 She was sunk as a target off San Diego, California on 27 October 1967.